Joystream/atlas/docs/operator-guide.md

 This guide will help you get started with running your own instance of Atlas (a "gateway").
 Atlas is a frontend single page application that allows users to interact with the Joystream network - basic functionalities include watching and publishing content, managing channels, issuing and trading NFTs, and more.
 For a brief introduction on how Atlas works and what services it interacts with, you may want to start with the [architecture overview](./architecture.md).
 To run a gateway, you will need to host a publicly available deployment of the frontend app, but you will also need to run a few other services that Atlas depends on.
 We will walk you through the process of setting up all of these services.

+**Tip:** Atlas provides built-in "admin tools" panel that can be useful when running your own instance.
+You can access it in the app by pressing Ctrl+Shift+D.

 ### Prerequisites

 - Basic knowledge of how to use the command line, how to operate Docker, and how to host a web application